cosmos/governance/README.md

 - You will need to connect to a full node.
 If gaiacli isn't already configured for this, you can use this tag in your command `--node [address]:26657`.

 ### Full nodes
 Running a full node can be difficult for those not technically-inclined, so you may choose to use a third-party's full node.
 In this case, the primary security risk is that of censorship: it's the single place where you have a single gateway to the network, and any messages submitted through an untrusted node could be censored.
-(Thanks to Joe from Chorus One!)
 - cosmos-node-1.figment.network:26657 ([Figment Networks](https://figment.network/networks/cosmos/))
 - 63.35.133.166:26657 ([Chorus One](cosmos.chorus.one))
 - 18.217.97.195:26657 ([Melea Trust](https://meleatrust.com))

+### Contributors
+Special thanks to the following for helping to provide credible information that contributed to this wiki's development:
+- Aleks (Fission Labs)
+- Joe (Chorus One)